- What identity documents do I need?

 - a citizenship certificate from the Department of Home Affairs.

-If you identify as Aboriginal or Torres Strait Islander, don’t apply for a citizenship certificate without calling us first on 131 232.
+If you identify as Aboriginal or Torres Strait Islander, don’t apply for a citizenship certificate.
+You can provide a completedB-19 - Aboriginal and Torres Strait Islander declaration (PDF 152.79 KB)

 If your child doesn’t have a birth certificate, then you’ll need to get one.